ReactiveCocoa/ReactiveCocoa/README.md

  1. [Getting started](#getting-started)

-If you’re already familiar with functional reactive programming or what ReactiveCocoa is about, check out the [Documentation](Documentation) folder for more in-depth information about how it all works.
-Then, dive straight into our [documentation comments](ReactiveCocoa) for learning more about individual APIs.
+If you’re already familiar with functional reactive programming or what ReactiveCocoa is about, check out the [Documentation][] folder for more in-depth information about how it all works.
+Then, dive straight into our [documentation comments][Code] for learning more about individual APIs.

 If you have a question, please see if any discussions in our [GitHub issues](https://github.com/ReactiveCocoa/ReactiveCocoa/issues?q=is%3Aissue+label%3Aquestion+) or [Stack